-With the KML network link, any updates you make in SARTopo will carry over to Google Earth.
-As you evaluate sites in GE, update the markers in SARTopo and confirm the new location in GE.
+With the KML network link, any updates you make in CalTopo will carry over to Google Earth.
+As you evaluate sites in GE, update the markers in CalTopo and confirm the new location in GE.
 This allows you to hone in on the best possible options for your LZs and provide precise coordinates for each suitable LZ to the helicopter crews.
-Once you have established that each LZ will or will not work, update it with a good name or delete it from the SARTopo map.
+Once you have established that each LZ will or will not work, update it with a good name or delete it from the CalTopo map.

 It’s a good practice to get in the habit of identifying suitable LZs early in your search planning; proactive LZ identification prevents you from having to scramble once helicopter teams arrive, make the most of valuable and limited flight time, and helps you to respond more efficiently in the event of an IWI.
 Always give your helicopter crew several options, or your searchers may end up somewhere nowhere near where they need to be.

 A helicopter is now available to try to pick up the injured searcher at Truchas Lakes.
-Follow the steps outlined above to try to identify and label 3 possible LZs near Truchas Lakes.
+Follow the steps outlined above to identify 3 possible LZs near Truchas Lakes.
 Make sure that each LZ meets slope, canopy cover, size and terrain criteria, and double check each LZ in Google Earth.
+Add these MARKERS to a folder called Landing Zones (create one if you do not have one already), and label them Truchas LZ 1, 2, and 3.
 Indicate one of these as the best option for getting the injured searcher to the ship by writing a note in the comments.